softwaredesign-uandes/architecture-reviews/elasticsearch/evolution.md

 ### ADR1: Apache Lucene as base search software
 *Context:* (1st commit)

-+ An esqueleton es needed to develop the software
++ An esqueleton is needed to develop the software
 + Apache Lucene is a search software, that includes Lucene Core (Java library with indexing and search features) and Solr, a search server.

 *Decision:* Use Apache Lucene as the base software for the Elasticsearch project

 *Status:* Implemented

+*Consequences:*
-*Consequences:* 10 years after, it is still the base software used by ElasticSearch.
-Easy to use and construct over it.
++ 10 years after, it is still the base software used by ElasticSearch.
++ Easy to use and construct over it.
++ Apache Lucene has continuous updates that make the project to never get deprecated in its core

 ### ADR2: Implement Hamcrest matcher library
 *Context:* (1st commit)